This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Storing Seed in Tamper-Proof Containers

-- Use rodent-proof containers made of metal or heavy-duty plastic with airtight lids for ultimate bird seed protection.
+Store seed in tamper-proof containers made of metal or heavy-duty plastic with airtight lids.
+Consider airtight container benefits for ideal seed preservation.

 Using Spicy Food as a Deterrent